 What is a senior checking account?

-You can qualify for a senior checking account as early as age 50 or 55.
+Checking accounts for seniors are similar to regular checking accounts, though typically it can be easier to avoid annoying fees.
+You might qualify for senior checking as early as age 50 or 55.

-- Waived account maintenance fees
+- Waived account maintenance fees.

-- No overdraft fees
+- No overdraft fees.

-- Discounted or free safe deposit boxes
+- Discounted or free safe deposit boxes.

-- Free personalized financial advice
+- Free personalized financial advice.

-- Discounts on movie tickets
+- Discounts on movie tickets.

 Is senior checking right for you?